 FEIS facilitates use of our research legacy as a basis for sound management.

-Fire Studies are summaries of one or more fire research projects at a specific location.
+- Fire Studies are summaries of one or more fire research projects at a specific location.
 Fire Studies cover research that provides detailed descriptions of site characteristics, burning conditions, fire behavior, and fire effects.
 Fire Studies provide information on hundreds of species for which Species Reviews are not available.

 All FEIS publications provide a wealth of information for land managers, with applications in fuels and fire management and postfire restoration.
 FEIS is used by managers in federal land management agencies, states, tribal lands, nongovernment conservation organizations, as well as private land owners, university students and scientists, and the general public.